PDE-based Group Equivariant Convolutional Neural Networks: Equivariance: Groups Homogeneous Spaces

 \begin{proof} On a group of polynomial growth we have $\eta_t=\mu_{\mathcal{G}}\left( B(p_0,\sqrt{t}) \right)^{-1}$.
 If $G$ is of polynomial growth we can apply \cite[Thm.
 2.12]{Maheux} to find that there exists constants $C_1,C_2 >0$ and for all $\varepsilon>0$ there exists a constant $C_\varepsilon$ so that:

-Note that Maheux \cite{Maheux} uses right cosets while we use left cosets.
+\begin{remark}[Left vs. right cosets] Note that Maheux \cite{Maheux} uses right cosets while we use left cosets.
 We can translate the results easily by inversion in view of $(gH)^{-1}=H^{-1} g^{-1}=H g^{-1}$.
 We then apply the result of Maheux to the correct (invertible) $G$-invariant metric tensor field on $G/H$.

 Also note the different (but equivalent) way Maheux relates distance on the group with distance on the homogeneous space.
 While we use a pseudometric on $G$ induced by a metric on $G/H$, Maheux uses a metric on $G/H$ induced by a metric on $G$ by: